SummaryRead the full fact sheet

 - Have ongoing support to continue the program.

-- Have access to advice for reintroducing solid foods to avoid any weight regain.
+- Have access to advice for returning to your regular eating pattern to minimise significant weight regain.

 Choosing a kilojoule-controlled meal service